quicwg/base-drafts/draft-ietf-quic-http.md

 be announced in a field of an extension frame, or in its own value in SETTINGS.)

 Different values for the same parameter can be advertised by each peer.
-For example, a client might permit a very large HPACK state table while a server chooses to use a small one to conserve memory.
+For example, a client might be willing to consume very large response headers, while servers are more cautious about request size.

 Parameters MUST NOT occur more than once.
 A receiver MAY treat the presence of the same parameter more than once as a connection error of type